Best Pregnancy Safe Leave In Conditioner (Updated 2026 Guide)

 CAUTION

 Methylparaben is a synthetic preservative with estrogenic activity.
 Is associated with preterm birth and altered thyroid hormones in some studies.
-A synthetic preservative with estrogenic activity, associated with preterm birth and altered thyroid hormones in some studies.
+A synthetic preservative with estrogenic activity that has been associated with preterm birth and altered thyroid hormones in some studies.

 parfum fragrance